vault27/Foundation/vxlan.md

 - Decrease amount of BUM traffic
 - Providing host mobility
 - Providing multi-homing for active active connections - one host to several switches without any VPC
+- We establish eBGP or iBGP sessions between leafs and spines.
+If BGP session is used for underlay, than it will be the second session via separate Loopback interfaces.
+This new BGP session uses only l2vpn address family

 ## Inside EVPN packet
 - Type: Update message (2)